 - Gujarat has the highest number of vegetarian people compared to any other state in India.

-- Gandhinagar is the greenest capital city in whole Asia.
+- Gandhinagar is the greenest capital city in the whole of Asia.

 - The first capital of Gujarat was Ahmedabad; the capital was moved to Gandhinagar in 1970.

 - Gujarat is the safest state in India.
-It’s crime rate is 8.2 which is the least in India even after considering 2002 communal riots.
+Its crime rate is 8.2 which is the least in India even after considering the 2002 communal riots.

 - Gujarat is having the least crime against women among all Indian states after Goa.